jbcoe/value_types/DRAFT.md

 library types (such as vector) allowing the compiler to correctly generate special member functions.

-The class template, `indirect`, confers value-like semantics on a free-store-allocated object.
-An `indirect` may hold an object of a class `T`, copying the `indirect` will copy the object `T`.
+The class template `indirect` confers value-like semantics on a free-store-allocated object.
+An `indirect` may hold an object of a class `T`.
+Copying the `indirect` will copy the object `T`.
 When a parent object contains a member of type `indirect<T>` and is accessed through a const access path, `const`ness will propagate from the parent object to the instance of `T` owned by the `indirect` member.

-The class template, `polymorphic`, confers value-like semantics on a free-store allocated object.
-A `polymorphic<T>` may hold an object of a class publicly derived from `T`, copying the `polymorphic<T>` will copy the object of the derived type.
+The class template `polymorphic` confers value-like semantics on a free-store allocated object.
+A `polymorphic<T>` may hold an object of a class publicly derived from `T`.
+Copying the `polymorphic<T>` will copy the object of the derived type.
 When a parent object contains a member of type `polymorphic<T>` and is accessed through a const access path, `const`ness will propagate from the parent object to the instance of `T` owned by the `polymorphic` member.

-This proposal is a fusion of two older individual proposals, P1950 and P0201.
+This proposal is a fusion of two earlier individual proposals, P1950 and P0201.
-The design of the two class templates is sufficiently similar that they should not be considered in isolation.
+The design of the two proposed class templates is sufficiently similar that they should not be considered in isolation.

 ## Motivation

 The standard library has no vocabulary type for a free-store-allocated object with value semantics.
-When designing a composite class we may need an object to be stored indirectly to support incomplete types, reduce object size or support open-set polymorphism.
+When designing a composite class, we may need an object to be stored indirectly to support incomplete types, reduce object size or support open-set polymorphism.

-We propose two new additions to the standard library to represent indirectly stored values: `indirect` and `polymorphic`; they represent free-store allocated objects with value-semantics. `polymorphic<T>` can own any object of a type publicly derived from `T` allowing composite classes to contain polymorphic components.
+We propose the addition of two new class templates to the standard library to represent indirectly stored values: `indirect` and `polymorphic`.
+Both class templates represent free-store allocated objects with value-like semantics.
+`polymorphic<T>` can own any object of a type publicly derived from `T`, allowing composite classes to contain polymorphic components.
 We require the addition of two classes to avoid the cost of virtual dispatch (calling the copy constructor of a potentially derived-type object through type-erasure) when copying of polymorphic objects is not needed.

 ## Design requirements